 Four common Teen Personality Disorders are summarized below:

 These disorders are characterized by trouble forming and maintaining healthy, lasting relationships, because of compulsive and unpredictable behavior.
 These behaviors are often linked to the teen being fearful of abandonment or being alone as well as general moodiness and insecurity.

 Narcissistic Personality Disorders

 Teens with Narcissistic Personality Disorder view themselves as superior to others and yet, at the same time, need the praise and affection of others, to affirm their opinions of their high standing.
 In this sense, what can appear like a big ego is actually a delicate state, stemming from a lack of self-esteem.
 These people, in concentrating so much on themselves, tend to seem unconcerned with the thoughts and feelings of others.

 Dependent Personality Disorder

-Teens with Dependent Personality Disorder have difficulty operating independently, and often depend upon someone else for help with making decisions, and being taken care of.
-In connection with their strong need and reliance upon others, they often also have an extreme fear of abandonment and being alone.
+Teens with Dependent Personality Disorder have difficulty operating independently, and often depend upon someone else for help making decisions, and taking care of themselves.
+In connection with their strong need and reliance upon others, they often have an extreme fear of abandonment and being alone.